SH20RAJ/splitmate/docs/REMINDER_TOOLS.md

 ## Conclusion

-The reminder integration in SplitMate provides users with flexible options for sending payment reminders.
+The reminder tools in SplitMate provide users with flexible options for sending payment reminders.
 By leveraging both WhatsApp and Web Share API, SplitMate ensures optimal user experience across different devices and platforms while maintaining compliance with relevant policies and data privacy standards.